Best Protein Powder for Muscle Mass Gain

 - Produces 90% of the muscle protein synthesis response of whey isolate

-- 8-week study showed equivalent muscle thickness gains vs isolate when total protein matched (Journal of Strength & Conditioning Research, 2020)
+- 8-week study showed equivalent muscle thickness gains vs isolate when total daily protein was matched (Journal of Strength & Conditioning Research, 2020)

 Best For: